chrispetrou/NETsteg/README.md

 TTL is an 8-bit field in the ip header.
 That means its values can range from 0 - 255 or in binary from `00000000` to `11111111`.
 But `IPv4` is a best effort protocol.
 This in combination with the expansion of the internet makes kind of unnecessary to make use of all 8-bits provided for the TTL-field.

 So what if we used only the 6 lsbs of the 8 bits provided for the ttl and use the 2 msbs for data.
-This could surprisingly work cause the worst case of `TTL = 00111111 = 63 hops` is enough for the modern networks to operate (don't also forget that some operating systems also use 64 as the initial default value for the TTL field).
+This could surprisingly work cause the worst case of `TTL = 00111111 = 63 hops` is enough for the modern networks to operate (_some operating systems also use 64 as the initial default value for the TTL field_).

 In this way the 8-bit TTL field would look like this: